uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/attributes/quantization.rst

    output\_scale(oc) :=
     \frac{\alpha_{\src} \cdot \alpha_{\weights}(oc)}{\alpha_{\dst}}.

-User is responsible for preparing quantized weights accordingly.
-For oneDNN provides reorders that can perform per-channel scaling:
+The user is responsible for preparing quantized weights accordingly.
+To do that, oneDNN provides reorders that can perform per-channel scaling:

 .. math::